phinguyen44/phiwebsite/content/about/_index.md

 - Cheese
 - Crowds
 - Read receipts
-- The suburbs (the residential constrcut)
+- The suburbs (the residential construct)